Prayer Is The Central Focus Of The Benedictine Life

 Prayer partners are another aspect of the prayer life of the community.
 Sisters draw the names of each other every August and pray for their partner during the year.
 College students and faculty who wish to have a Sister prayer partner are paired with a sister who prays for them and invites them to prayer and social events.
 Many long lasting friendships have grown out of these partnerships.

-The Sisters also join the Students for Rosary, Tuesday at 9:30 in the Peace Chapel, and Adoration on Thursdays at 8:30 PM in the Peace Chapel.
+The Sisters also join the Students for Rosary, Tuesday at 9:30 in the Oratory (in Mount Marty College’s Scholastica Edition), and Adoration on Thursdays at 8:30 PM in the Oratory.

 Local, National and International